Can’t join us in person? Register for the livestream…

 Bringing Civics to Life: Educating for American Democracy in K-12 Schools

-Presenter: Adam Gismondi, DKP-Learn, Harvard University School of Education
+Presenters: Adam Gismondi, DKP-Learn, Harvard University School of Education

 Katie Giles, DKP Launch; Partners in Democracy